Sequential macro-micro modelling with behavioural microsimulations

 The model just described gives the household income as a non-linear function of observed and unobserved individual and household characteristics.
 This function depends on two sets of parameters, which include the parameters of the wage equations for informal and formal activities and the parameters in the utility associated with different occupational choices for household heads and other family members.
 The occupational choice equations as well as the corresponding wage equations can be estimated from standard household survey data.
 Estimating Equations (7) and (8) using discrete choice models (with dichotomous choices hence logit or probit models) and (9) and (10) using OLS (or other adequate estimation techniques7) yields the following parameter vector:

-In addition, we obtain u^f and u^if as observed residuals from the wage equations.
+In addition, we obtain and as observed residuals from the wage equations.
 However, we only observe formal wages for individuals employed in the formal sector.
 As the microsimulation will allow individuals to switch between formal and informal activities, we simulate a residual for the non-observed wage, here by a random draw from a normal distribution with the respective (formal or informal) observed variance.8 We face a similar problem in the latent utility models necessary to estimate Equations (7) and (8).
 In these models, residuals cannot be observed and are hence generated from the distribution underlying the respective model, here either a normal (probit) or logistic (logit) distribution.
 Residuals have to be drawn consistent with the observed occupational choice, i.e. the utility an observed formal wage earner relates to formal employment has to be higher than the utility associated with informal employment.
 Statistically, this implies to draw these residuals conditional on the observed choice.
 These simulated residuals are denoted u1i and u0i.
 With ind, an indicator function that assumes a value of 1 (0) if the condition in brackets is (not) fulfilled, we thus have

 and